Chapter Three: Future's Future

 There was a heavy blanket of white untouched snow over the surface of Earth with no one in sight.
+It was tranquil and silent with only a few little twitters of a distant bird to disrupt the scene.
 A few nearby trees were slumping under the weight, but the country side was at peace.
 A moment later, a loud whirling noise filled the air and a tall police public call box appeared as a vivid spot of blue amongst the white snow.
-Then everything was still until the sound started up again a moment later as a roman column appeared to the right of the police call box.
-Then it shimmered for a moment before taking on the appearance of a large snow-covered tree.
+The whirl of wind that had come with the strange box quieted and the world still again, but only a moment before the strange sound echoed across the snowy plain once more.
+A roman column appeared to the right of the police call box before shimmering for a moment leaving a large snow-covered tree in its place.
 The noise echoed in the landscape again as a large smooth green pyramid materialized before it too turned into a snow-covered tree.

 "Okay Abigailexiratha, I'll meet you at the Russian Revolution of 1916 once Mum decides that this year's Christmas is over."

-"Mine's fine Daddy."
-She looked around the control room, "This hasn't changed much."
-The Doctor shrugged,
+"Mine's fine Daddy," Abby replied with a nod before she looked around the control room.
+"This hasn't changed much."

 Rose laughed as her son Alex scooped her up in a hug and off her feet.
 A moment later, he handed her to James with a deep laugh.
 She couldn't help but smile at her sons.
 Abby grinned and slipped by into the kitchen to see what see could do to help.
 With the whole family coming, things would be crazy.
 Their family had been celebrating their mother favorite human holiday for nearly one hundred years now and it got crazier and weirder every year.
 Glancing over her shoulder, she noted that her brothers had let their mother down and moved in for her own welcome.